Quasi-isometry invariance of relative filling functions

 In the class of finitely generated groups, being finitely presented is a quasi-isometry invariant.
 We do not know the answer to the following general question: \begin{question} Suppose that $q\colon (G,\calp) \to (H,\calq)$ is a quasi-isometry of pairs and $(H,\calq)$ is relatively finitely presented.
 Is $(G,\calp)$ relatively finitely presented? \end{question}

-There is a rich class of pairs $(G,\calp)$ with well defined relative Dehn function.
+There is a rich class of pairs $(G,\calp)$ with well-defined relative Dehn function.
 Hyperbolically embedded subgroups were introduced in~\cite{DGOsin2017} by Dahmani, Guirardel and Osin.
 Given a group $G$, $X\subset G$ and $H\leq G$, let $H\hookrightarrow_h (G,X)$ denote that $H$ is a hyperbolically embedded subgroup of $G$ with respect to $X$.

 \begin{thmx}[\Cref{thm:last}] Let $G$ be a finitely presented group and $H\leq G$ be a subgroup.
 If $H\hookrightarrow_h G$ then the relative Dehn function $\Delta_{G,H}$ is well-defined. \end{thmx}

 In the context of \Cref{thmx:last}, the relative Dehn function $\Delta_{G,\calp}$ is bounded from above by a linear function if and only if $G$ is hyperbolic relative to $H$, see~\cite{Osin06}.
 It is well known that the class of pairs $(G,H)$ such that $H\hookrightarrow_h G$ properly extends relative hyperbolicity, for examples see~\cite{DGOsin2017}.